Tuff Hedeman: Early life and career

 Richard Neale Hedeman was born in El Paso, Texas, to a family from New Mexico.
 As a young child, he was with a family friend when he had accidentally slammed Hedeman's hand in his truck's door.
 When he opened the door to release the boy's hand, the family friend saw that he was not crying.
 As a result, he nicknamed him "Tough Nut".
 As Hedeman grew, the nickname was eventually shortened to "Tuff" and it stuck.

 Hedeman was raised at the Sunland Park Racetrack, where both his parents, Red and Clarice, were employed.
 Tuff started his rodeo career at the age of four.
 Working from groom to exercising racehorses, his growth spurt ended his jockey career at 14 years of age.
 He idolized rodeo cowboys Donnie Gay and Larry Mahan.

 Hedeman won many junior rodeos in his youth.
 In 1980, he won the high school rodeo bull riding and all-around titles in New Mexico.
 He won the team roping title and all-around designation again in 1981.
 After high school, he attended Sul Ross State University in Alpine, Texas.
 At Sul Ross, he was a member of the rodeo team, competing in saddle bronc riding, team roping, steer wrestling, and bull riding.

 Hedeman filled his PRCA permit at a single rodeo in 1983 as a bronc rider.
 He was known for riding bulls that often had not been ridden.
 He often traveled with fellow bull riders and close friends, Lane Frost, Cody Lambert, Jim Sharp, Clint Branger, and Ty Murray, to save travel expenses.
 He qualified for 12 National Finals Rodeos (NFRs).
 By 1993, he had surpassed $1 million in career earnings and won the 1986, 1989, and 1991 world titles in the PRCA.
-Frost was killed during a bull-riding wreck at the 1989 Cheyenne Frontier Days rodeo.
+Frost was killed during a bull riding accident at the 1989 Cheyenne Frontier Days rodeo.
 When Hedeman won his second world championship at the NFR that year, he successfully rode his last bull for the full eight seconds, and rode him an additional eight seconds in memory of Frost.
 A neck injury at the NFR in 1993 kept him out of the arena for the entire year of 1994.
 In that same year, he was portrayed by actor Stephen Baldwin in the Hollywood feature film 8 Seconds about Frost's life.
 He was actually a stunt double for Baldwin.